Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 ### 3.3 Experimental Design

-*In this subsection, you should clearly explain the key steps of your model development process, such as:*
-* *Algorithms: Which ML algorithms did you choose to experiment with, and why?*
-* *Evaluation: Which evaluation metric did you optimise and assess the model on?
-Why is this the most appropriate?*
-* *Training: How did you arrive at the final set of hyperparameters?
-How did you manage imbalanced data or regularisation?*

 #### Finding overlap distance between bus routes and MRT lines

 To identify which bus routes run parallel to MRT lines, we constructed an algorithm to find the length of the bus route that overlaps with a buffered region of each MRT line.
 To explain our algorithm further, we will use the Thomson-East Coast Line as an example